-Even according to World Health organisation (WHO) the virus is thought to naturally infect fruit bats but it can also infect pigs and other domesticated animals like dogs, cats, goats etc. This infection can affect human beings and the virus can also spread from person to person.
-In India it was first reported in 2001 and in Bangladesh in 2004.
+According to the World Health Organisation (WHO), the virus is thought to naturally infect fruit bats but it can also infect pigs and other domesticated animals like dogs, cats, goats etc. This infection can affect human beings and the virus can also spread from person to person.
+In India, it was first reported in 2001 and in Bangladesh in 2004.

-Do you know that Henipaviruses are bat-borne viruses, which include Hendra virus (HeV) and the Nipah virus (NiV).
-They cause severe and often fatal disease in humans and animals.
+Do you know that Henipaviruses are bat-borne viruses, which include the Hendra virus (HeV) and the Nipah virus (NiV).
+They cause severe and often fatal diseases in humans and animals.
 Hendra virus causes infection in horses and then in humans which was first reported in Australia in 1994.

 The Nipah virus has been listed in the World Organisation for Animal Health (OIE) Terrestrial Animal Health Code and must be reported to the OIE (OIE Terrestrial Animal Health Code).

 Nipah Virus is transmitted to humans through direct contact with infected bats, infected pigs or other NiV-infected people.
 In Malaysia and Singapore, humans are infected with Nipah Virus only through close contact with infected pigs which came in contact with the bats that had lost their habitats due to deforestation.

 The disease spreads through fruit bats or flying foxes who are natural reservoir hosts of the Nipah and Hendra Viruses.
 Do you know that the virus is present in bat urine, bat faeces, saliva and birthing fluids?

 Even transmission between farms may be due to fomites or carrying the virus on clothing, equipment, boots vehicles etc.

 In Bangladesh and India, this virus is transmitted from bats while drinking raw palm sap contaminated with bat excrement or climbing trees coated in the same or through a virus-infected person.

 Symptoms of Nipah Virus infection